Turk's head knots and links: a survey: Open Problems

 \subsection{On Fibered Properties}

-In \cite{GK90}, Gabai and Kazez conjectured that the stretching factor of a non-torus fibered alternating knot is of the form $d(K) = n(1,0)$ for some integer $n >1$.
+In \cite{GK90}, Gabai and Kazez conjectured that the degeneracy slope of a non-torus fibered alternating knot is of the form $d(K) = n(1,0)$ for some integer $n >1$.
 We highlight their conjecture by addressing Turk's head knots:

 \begin{introprob} Verify that $d(Th(p,q)) = n(1,0)$ for some integer $n >1$.
 If this is the case, how does $n$ depend on $p$ and $q$? \end{introprob}

 In \cite[p.~33]{Ber98}, Bergbauer noted that for a fixed $p$, all the Turk's head knots $Th (p,q)$ have the same stretching factor.
 See also the discussion on Penner's construction in {\sc\S}\ref{sec:fibered-properties}.
 For the other fundamental invariants of fibered links, we raise the following problem.